 Bengals’ Winners and Losers vs. Falcons

-Sep 14, 2014; Cincinnati, OH, USA; Cincinnati Bengals running back Giovani Bernard (25) leaps over Atlanta Falcons defensive end Jonathan Massaquoi (94) in the first half at Paul Brown Stadium.
-Mandatory Credit: Mark Zerof-USA TODAY Sports
+Sep 14, 2014; Cincinnati, OH, USA; A Cincinnati Bengals fan looks on from the stands in the second quarter against Atlanta Falcons at Paul Brown Stadium.
+Mandatory Credit: Aaron Doster-USA TODAY Sports

 The Bengals suffered several, potentially harmful injuries on Sunday causing fans to react like this Storm Trooper all to often.
 During the contest, the Bengals saw Vontaze Burfict in and out of the lineup often after clearly feeling uneasy after a couple of plays; Burfict suffered a concussion against the Ravens last week.